On super Pl\"{u}cker embedding and cluster algebras: Background: super exterior powers and super Grassmannians

-So for even invertible matrices, $\Ber g$ and $\Ber^*g$ are reciprocals.
-However, as $\Ber g$ can be extended to a multilinear function of the even rows filled by vectors of arbitrary parity, \emph{the inverse Berezinian $\Ber^*g$ can be extended to a multilinear function of the odd rows}.
-(Similarly for columns.)
+$\Ber g$ can be extended to a multilinear function of the even rows or even columns filled by vectors of arbitrary parity, \emph{the inverse Berezinian $\Ber^*g$ can be extended to a multilinear function of the odd rows or odd columns}.
 Thus $\Ber g$ and $\Ber^* g$ become defined on different domains and it is convenient to consider them in parallel.

-Practically important is the special case where only one row or column, in an even position for $\Ber g$ or in an odd position for $\Ber^*g$, is filled by a vector of the ``wrong'' parity (odd or even, respectively), so giving an odd quantity as $\Ber g$ or $\Ber^*g$.
+Another necessary extension~\cite{tv:superdif} of the notion is to case where only one row or column, in an even position for $\Ber g$ or in an odd position for $\Ber^*g$, is filled by a vector of the ``wrong'' parity (odd or even, respectively), so giving an odd quantity as $\Ber g$ or $\Ber^*g$.
 We shall refer to such an argument as a \emph{ghost row} or \emph{ghost column}.
-(They arise in the row or column expansion formulas~\cite{tv:superdif}.)
+They arise in the row or column expansion formulas~\cite{tv:superdif}.